Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 ## Support for completion based operations

 Todays `Future`s do not allow us to support completion based operations in a flexible and safe fashion.

-Completion based operations are operations which follow the follow sequence:
+**Completion based operations are operations which follow the follow sequence:**
-1. we start an asynchronous request, and provide references to all necessary resources to the engine which executes the requests
+1. We start an asynchronous request, and provide references to all necessary resources to the engine which executes the requests
-2. we later receive a notification from the engine that the request finished
+2. We later receive a notification from the engine that the request finished.
+  This notification can be delivered in a variety of ways: It could be callback issued on a background thread, a signal or interrupt handler, or it could be dequeued through a completion port/queue on an arbitrary thread.
-3. we acquire the result of the operation, which finalizes the operation. after this step all resources which had been borrowed for the duratino of the async operation can be reused.
+3. We acquire the result of the operation, which finalizes the operation. after this step all resources which had been borrowed for the duratino of the async operation can be reused.